tsackton/taelgarverse/docs/history/historical-realms/istabor-alliance.md

 ---
 headerVersion: 2023.11.25
-tags: [place, status/needswork/shared, historical]
+tags: [place, status/check/errors]
+aliases: [Isinguer, Isinguese]
 name: Istabor Alliance
 typeOf: realm
-dm_owner: shared
+dm_owner: joint
-dm_notes: important
+dm_notes: none
 title: Istabor Alliance
 ---
 # The Istabor Alliance

 The Istabor Alliance was an alliance of city states and their hinterlands before the Great War.
 During the war it was destroyed, and much of the rich river valleys and farmland is now accursed and called the Plaguelands.